-At the reporting year, \$97.5 million of debt was hedged by floating to fixed interest rate swaps.
+At the reporting year, \$140 million of debt was hedged by floating to fixed interest rate swaps.

-The overall average effective interest rate is currently 4.7% (2015: 5.0%), inclusive of fixed rates on hedged debt, floating rates on unhedged debt and margin spreads.
-As at 30 June 2016 the weighted average interest rate had decreased by 30 bps to 4.7% as a result of improved terms under the new debt facility.
-These new terms coupled with strong cash performance will ensure finance costs are contained as the Group moves forward.
+The overall average effective interest rate remained at 4.7% (2016: 4.7%), inclusive of fixed rates on hedged debt, floating rates on unhedged debt and margin spreads.